The future of the East Northants Resource Management Facility (ENRMF)

 To remind you about the project, the proposed development at the ENRMF comprises the construction of new landfill void to the west of the currently consented hazardous waste and low level radioactive waste landfill area (the western extension) and the alteration of the restoration profile and the timescale for completion of the existing landfill site in order to integrate the final landscape of the existing site with the proposed western extension.
 The application includes an increase in the consented throughput of waste to the waste treatment and recovery facility and an increase in the total input rate to the site.
 In order to construct the proposed void for the western extension it will be necessary to win and work minerals including the extraction of soils, overburden and clay.
 The soils and some clay will be retained on site for use in site restoration and the construction of the low permeability engineered liner and capping layers.
 The remaining materials will be exported off site for use elsewhere.
 The application includes the alteration of the operational period of the current site activities and the western extension to 2046.

-The proposals at ENRMF are classified as a Nationally Significant Infrastructure Project (NSIP) under the Planning Act 2008 and consent must be granted by the Secretary of State in the form of a Development Consent Order (DCO).
-Augean must submit a DCO application to the Planning Inspectorate (PINS), an impartial public body whose role is to consider all important and relevant matters and whether consent should be granted for nationally significant infrastructure projects.
-We are at the pre-application stage of the process which is set out below.
+As you may recall the proposals at ENRMF are classified as a Nationally Significant Infrastructure Project under the Planning Act 2008 (as amended) and consent must be granted by the Secretary of State (SoS) in the form of a DCO.
+PINS is an impartial public body whose role is to consider all important and relevant matters and advise the Secretary of State whether consent should be granted for Nationally Significant Infrastructure Projects.